html2wp/simple-live-editor/README.txt

 = How do I use the plugin? =

-Go to the customize view and click on any text or image to edit them.
+Go to the customize view and hover on any text or image and click the editing icon to edit them.

 == Changelog ==